dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 3 - Animation examples

-In this section I will now be going over a few examples that involve having an animation loop ans therefor update the state of the canvas elements over time.
+In this section I will now be going over a few examples that involve having an animation loop and therefor update the state of the canvas elements over time.

 ### 3.1 - Update example with fog